amsharifian/rebuttal/README.md

 We have parameterized the junction implementations in IR-lib so that the designer can control the physical network that the junction is lowered into.
 * **loop:** This RTL package contains implementation of our special *loop* nodes for controling repetetive execution of the same dataflow.
 Under this packge we have different implementaiton of notino of software loops.
 The loop structure not only should capture all the live-ins and live-outs to the loop but also it has be able have support for different type of loops like *serial*, *parallel* and different patterns.
 * **memory:** This RTL packge contains our different memory unit implementaiton of memory units.
 These units vary from different implementation of *Caches* to *Scratchpad memories*.
 There are also different implementation of IR-lib memory controlers for different type of data like *Scalar, Tensor2D* and so on.
-* **node:** This RTL package resamble LLVM IR instruction nodes in our design so that we can target arbitary dataflow of computation nodes from our input sofware IR.
-All these nodes uses *Handhsaking* interface from our *interface* package to talk with other nodes.
-The logic within each node can vary from a simple ALU operation like addition to more complicated operations like memory address calculation and so on.
 * **utility:** This utility package provides a variety of common Scala and Chisel constructs that are re-used across multiple other packages,